Hamilton Fish V

-Hamilton "Ham" Fish V (born September 5, 1951) is an American publisher and film producer in New York City.
-As of December 2024, he is publisher and editor of the independent political periodical The Washington Spectator.
+Hamilton "Ham" Fish V (born September 5, 1951) is an American publisher and film producer based in New York City.
+He has worked with The Nation, The Nation Institute, The New Republic and The Washington Spectator.
+As of December 2024, he is publisher and editor of The Washington Spectator.

+Fish helped acquire The Nation in 1977 with Victor Navasky and later served as president of The Nation Institute from 1995 to 2009.
+His work at the institute included journalism fellowships, investigative journalism projects, Nation Books, the Ridenhour Prizes and TomDispatch.
+He also produced documentary films, including Hôtel Terminus: The Life and Times of Klaus Barbie, which received the Academy Award for Best Documentary Feature in 1989.

+Fish sought the Democratic nomination for the United States House of Representatives in New York in 1988 and 1994.
+In 2017, he resigned from positions at The New Republic after workplace misconduct allegations.

 Early life and education

 Fish was born in Washington, D.C., to Julia (MacKenzie) and Hamilton Fish IV, a Republican politician and member of the influential Fish family.
 He attended schools in New York City and Massachusetts, where he graduated from Harvard University in 1973.

 While at Harvard College in 1971, Fish co-founded the National Movement for the Student Vote with Morris Abram Jr. Conceived in response to the passage of the Twenty-sixth Amendment to the United States Constitution granting eighteen year-olds the right to vote, the organization assisted college-age voters whose efforts to register to vote on or near their campuses were resisted by local authorities.

 Following graduation, Fish worked as chief fundraiser for the Ramsey Clark for Senate campaign in New York.
 Ramsey Clark, a Democrat and former Attorney General of the United States in the Johnson administration, ran as an anti-war candidate and reinforced his opposition to the influence of money in electoral politics by imposing a per person limit of $100 on contributions to his campaign.
 Victor Navasky, with whom Fish later joined forces at The Nation, was Clark's campaign manager, and Mark Green, whose many subsequent campaigns Fish worked on, was director of policy and issues research.